IndiGG Achieves Self Reported Market Cap of $123.60 Million (INDI)

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-IndiGG’s launch date was March 2nd, 2022.
+IndiGG’s genesis date was March 2nd, 2022.
 IndiGG’s total supply is 1,000,000,000 tokens.
+The official website for IndiGG is indi.gg.
 IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.
-The official website for IndiGG is indi.gg.

-It is usually not currently possible to buy alternative cryptocurrencies such as IndiGG directly using US dollars.
-Investors seeking to acquire IndiGG should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy IndiGG using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
+Investors seeking to acquire IndiGG should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IndiGG using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “INDIUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );